|Office:||Moody Music 174|

 In January 2010, 2011, 2012, and 2015 Houghtaling and several student members of the UA Opera Theatre represented UA as finalists in the National Opera Association’s Collegiate Opera Scenes Competition at that organization’s national conventions in Atlanta, San Antonio, and Memphis.
 The ensemble placed second and third in 2011 and captured third place again in 2012.
 Productions at Alabama have included Don Giovanni, The Consul, The Merry Widow, Pagliacci, Suor Angelica, the Alabama premiere of Dan Shore’s The Beautiful Bridegroom, the world premiere of Amir Zaheri’s The Raven’s Revenge, Hoiby’s Bob Apetit!, Heggie’s At the Statue of Venus, The Gondoliers, The Mikado, and Così fan tutte.
 The 2015-2016 Alabama season features Sondheim’s A Little Night Music and Weill’s Street Scene.

 His professional affiliations include the Music Teacher’s National Association (MTNA), Alabama Music Teacher’s Association (AMTA, Executive Board), National Opera Association (Board of Directors; Southeastern Regional Governor), National Association of Teachers of Singing (NATS), New York Singing Teachers Association (NYSTA), and the College Music Society (CMS).
 He also serves on the Executive Board of the Montgomery Symphony’s Vann Vocal Institute.

-The 2010-2011 season brought a return to Carnegie Hall with the St. Cecilia Chorus and Orchestra for Bach’s Christmas Oratorio, of which the New York Times reported “Paul Houghtaling supported his strong bass-baritone with an appealing interpretive sensibility,” stage director for Mobile Opera’s production of Candide with Andy Anderson conducting, and his debut with the Alabama Symphony as soloist in the Duruflè Requiem.
+The 2010-2011 season brought a return to Carnegie Hall with the Cecilia Chorus and Orchestra for Bach’s Christmas Oratorio, of which the New York Times reported “Paul Houghtaling supported his strong bass-baritone with an appealing interpretive sensibility,” stage director for Mobile Opera’s production of Candide with Andy Anderson conducting, and his debut with the Alabama Symphony as soloist in the Duruflè Requiem.
 The year also included recitals in Binghamton, NY and Lafayette, Louisiana, and stage direction for Don Giovanni for the Ars Nova School of the Arts in Huntsville.